 Your pup is teething

 Puppies — they’re just like toddlers.
 If your pup is teething, it may hurt to eat food.
 This cause is temporary.

 There are several courses of action you can take to help your little one get back to chowing down.
 Experts suggest you:

 See a vet

 It’s important to rule out underlying causes, such as parasites, GI troubles, or infections.
-Preventative Vet notes these problems are often treatable with medication or temporary dietary changes.
+These problems are often treatable with medication or temporary dietary changes.
 However, left untreated, they can get worse.
 Your vet also can give you tips for how to encourage eating.

 Give it time